james-stevens/powerdns-webui/README.md

 	* DS digest, click to copy digest to clipboard
 	* Convert NSEC to NSEC3 or vice versa.
 NOTE: removing the NSEC3 param record using the Rest/API does not work in PowerDNS v4.2.0
 	* NSEC3PARAM roll-over - Yeah, some people like to do it.
 What can you say.
+* Punycode - where record or zone names are [punycode](https://en.wikipedia.org/wiki/Punycode) encoded, they will be decoded and the IDN version will be displayed (look out for tooltips!)
 * **Stats** - ability to view all server stats data, including breaking out data presented in lists
 * Ability to maintain a [bind-9.11 catalog zone](https://kb.isc.org/docs/aa-01401), for RFC/XFR (not native) slaves.